Skip to main content

 Gratitude and Generosity

-in Seattle, WA and a Certified Positive Discipline Lead Trainer As the leaves begin to turn vibrant colors and then fall, we enter the season of shorter days and longer nights.
+by Jody McVittie, MD As the leaves begin to turn vibrant colors and then fall, we enter the season of shorter days and longer nights.
 It is also, for many of us, a season of holidays and traditions.
-This can be […]
+This can be both exciting and stressful for families.
+Now, before things start moving really quickly is a […]